“The problem with NPS, and only NPS at a specific point in time, is it gives you just that data point.”

 – Julie Hogan, VP of CX at Drift

-When we talked to CX leaders across thousands of different organizations, NPS was consistently listed as one of the top metrics tracked and reported out within the company.
+When we talked to CXOs and CX leaders across thousands of different organizations, NPS was consistently listed as one of the top metrics tracked and reported out within the company.
 The next question we asked was, “What’s one commonly measured metric you think is pure vanity?”
 The answer was surprising.
 NPS/CSAT was again the top answer.

 How could one of the most commonly tracked and reported metrics also be considered pure vanity?
 Looking at different ways to measure and improve customer experiences was the central focus at the 2020 CXLife Virtual Conference.
 Julie Hogan, the VP of CX at Drift, perhaps articulated the limitations of NPS best during her “Fueling Reliable Revenue Through CX” session.